GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/nativeMessaging/index.md

 : Short application description.

 `path`
 : Path to the native messaging host binary.
 On Linux and macOS the path must be absolute.
-On Windows it can be relative to the directory in which the manifest file is located.
+On Windows it can be relative to the directory containing the manifest file.
 The host process is started with the current directory set to the directory that contains the host binary.
 For example if this parameter is set to `C:\Application\nm_host.exe` then it will be started with current directory `C:\Application\`.

 `type`
 : Type of the interface used to communicate with the native messaging host.
 Currently there is only one possible value for this parameter: `stdio`.
 It indicates that Chrome should use `stdin` and `stdout` to communicate with the host.